JanithaT/codealpha_tasks/T1_Image_Recognition/README.md

         For this method, Run data_creation_using_webcam python file

-    Method 2: Creating a dataset by downloading images from Google For this method, Run data_creation_using_webcam python file
+    Method 2: Creating a dataset by downloading images from Google For this method, Run data_creation_using_google python file

         Downloaded files will be saved into images folder.
         Then faces are detected from each image and the faces are saved in the dataset folder.